splunk/observability-workshop/content/en/s4r/01-workshop-goals.md

 ---

-### 2. A quick tour of the Splunk Observability User Interface
+## 2. A quick tour of the Splunk Observability User Interface

-To make finding your way in the Splunk Observability suite User interface, We will take you on a quick tour that will give you the highlights and is designed to make the rest of the workhop simpler as you are already fmailiar with the locations of various components.
+To make finding your way in the Splunk Observability suite User interface, We will take you on a quick tour that will give you the highlights and is designed to make the rest of the workhop simpler as you are already familiar with the locations of various components.

 ---

-### 3. Using the Online Boutique Webshop to create traffic
+## 3. Using the Online Boutique Webshop to create traffic

 The next step in the workshop is to use the Web ui of the application we provided, We wil assk you to run several scenario's, and if possible repeat some of the actions on an other device, something like a mobile phone for example.

 This will generate traffic acorr our appliction and with that traffic comes the Open Telemetry signals, Metrics, Traces and logs,  that we can use to find and indentify the cause of the underlying issues.

 ---

-### 4. Splunk Real User Monitoring
+## 4. Splunk Real User Monitoring

-During this session we will examine the Real User  data that has been provided by the telemetry  recieved  from your website.
-The goal is to fidn and identify the activity you have created  with your browser, and if possible from a different device like a mobile phone.
+During this session we will examine the Real User data that has been provided by the telemetry recieved from end user browser sessions.
+The goal is to find and identify the activity you created with your own browser, and if possible from a different device like a mobile phone.
 This will show you some of the issues you can detect with Splunk RUM.
-It will also show you how we can  folow intereactiosn from the front end website to the underlying dunctions in the back end services
+It will also show you how we can follow interactions from the frontend to the underlying functions in the back end services.

 ---

-### 5 Splunk Application Perfomance Monitoring
+## 5. Splunk Application Perfomance Monitoring

-Follwing up form our finsing in the RUm session, we will follow theroute are request have takne though the underlying backend service.s for this we are using Application Monitoring or APM, all our services are sneding telemtry,or Traces and spans, that the Splunk observability suite can visualise, analyze and use to detect anomolise and errrors.
+Following on from finishing the RUM session, we will follow the route the requests have taken through the underlying backend services.
+For this we will use Application Performance Monitoring or APM, all the services are sending telemetry (traces and spans) that the Splunk observability suite can visualise, analyze and use to detect anomalies and errors.

 In this session we show you several ways to find and detect errors mannually or with the support of our smart Analytics.

 ---

-### 6 Using Logs with Splunk Log Observer
+## 6. Using Logs with Splunk Log Observer

-Generally, you use metrics and traces to detect  and identify an issue, and use Logs with itch richer information pool, to indity the why, or the casue of the issue.
+Generally, you use metrics and traces to detect and identify an issue, and use logs with a much richer information pool, to indetify the why, or the casue of the issue.
 Within this section we will examine the functionality of Log observer, our gateway in the logs generated by our apllications.

 ---

-### 7 Splunk Synthetics
+## 7. Splunk Synthetics

 The next step is is to make sure we do not rely on manual testing of our application, and we will look at how you can create  tests that can keep track of the performance and behaviour of your application that can run 24/7 from different location.

 We also look into how these test can alert you when ther is a deviation in behaviour of your site.

 ---

-### 8 Wrapping upp
+## 8. Wrapping upp

-Last but not least we will show some of the other features that can be help full in finding problems  befor clsoing the session.
+Last but not least we will show some of the other features that are helpful in finding problems before closing the session.